joemoose/dungeoneers.d20/docs/3 How to Play.md

 ## Attribute Score Loss and Death

 If your STR is reduced to zero, your character is dead.
 If your DEX is reduced to zero, you’re paralyzed.
 If your WIL is reduced to zero, you fall into a stupor.
-If your LUCK is reduced to zero, all your dice rolls have Disadvantage.
+All your dice rolls are disadvantaged if your LUCK is reduced to zero.

 If your character dies, create a new one.
 The GM will introduce them as quickly as possible.